-Injury or trauma to a portion of skin may sometimes become the site of a psoriasis flare-up.
+Injury or trauma to a portion of your skin may sometimes become the site of a psoriasis flare-up.
 Infection may also be a trigger.
-The National Psoriasis Foundation notes that infection, and particularly strep throat in young people, is reported as a trigger for psoriasis onset.
+The NPF notes that infection, especially strep throat in young people, is reported as a trigger for psoriasis onset.

 People with psoriasis have an increased incidence of:

 The gene mutation is known as CARD14.
 When exposed to an environmental trigger, such as an infection, this mutation produces plaque psoriasis.
 Plaque psoriasis is the most common form of the disease.
-It accounts for about 80 percent of all cases.
 This discovery helped establish the connection of the CARD14 mutation to psoriasis.